ecoacoustics/known-problems/frontier_labs/square_brackets_in_filenames.md

 ## Tools to process the data

-1. Ecosounds: can’t process files with wildcards in the filenames.
+1. Acoustics Workbench (Ecosounds): can’t process files with wildcards in the filenames.
 Tracking
 issue: <https://github.com/QutBioacoustics/baw-workers/issues/60>

     Slowly making our scripts more resilient to wildcard paths.